grosser/kennel/template/Readme.md

  - Documented, reusable, automated, and searchable configuration
  - Changes are PR reviewed and auditable
- - Good defaults like no-data / re-notify are preselected
- - Reliable cleanup with automated deletion
+ - Automated deletion when removed from code

 ![](github/screen.png?raw=true)